jucacrispim/toxicbuild/docs/source/build_config.rst

 The build instructions are:

 - ``ci: skip``: A commit with this instruction will not trigger builds.
-- ``ci-include-builders: a-builder,o-builder``: A list of builder names that may be triggered by this commit.
+- ``ci: include-builders a-builder,other-builder``: A list of builder names that may be triggered by this commit.
-- ``ci-exclude-builders: a-builder,o-builder``: A list of builder names that will not be triggered by this commit.
+- ``ci: exclude-builders a-builder,other-builder``: A list of builder names that will not be triggered by this commit.